 Added to fresh salsas

-Fruity salsa in particular shine with fresh habanero peppers, but this extra-hot chili can be used in any type of salsa.
+Fruity salsa, in particular, shine with fresh habanero peppers, but this extra-hot chili can be used in any type of salsa.
 Anywhere you’d use a jalapeño in salsa is fair game for habanero consideration.
 But note: it’s a very big step up in heat.
 Use in moderation to start and ramp from there.
 Take a look at our peach habanero salsa as a place to get started.

 In extra-fiery pepper jams

 Habaneros are versatile and work well in sweet applications like pepper jam.
 Not only will they provide noticeably more heat than pepper jam staples like the jalapeño, but these peppers also deliver an attractive color well.
+Just note: give people some warning before serving habanero pepper jam.
+Jams look unassuming in terms of heat – they can easily take your taste buds by surprise without some warning.

 In jerk seasoning